sriccio/docker-gitlab-irc/README.md

 ## Summary
 A lightweight gitlab irc bot that announces gitlab project notifications via webhooks.

+## Credits
+Forked from dvdmuckle/docker-gitlab-irc.
+Original project by chkelly/gitlab-irc.

 ## Supports
 * Connecting to an IRC server over SSL
 * Authing with Nickserv